 - Coconut Oil: Coconut oil penetrates the hair fibers and fortifies the hair from within.
 It also protects the hair from UV damage (6).
 A study showed that coconut oil could reduce protein loss in bleached hair.
 Using coconut oil as a pre-wash regimen before bleaching can reduce inter-fiber swelling (7).
 Moreover, coconut oil acts as a protein shield, reduces hair loss, and promotes hair growth (8).

 - Argan Oil: Argan oil can reduce protein loss by minimizing cuticle swelling and chipping (3).
 It also prevents hair loss and reduces dryness as it is rich in tocopherols, squalene, and oleic acid and has antioxidant properties (9), (10).
-Argan oil can also help treat skin and scalp issues like scabies, eczema, and psoriasis.
+Argan oil can also help treat skin and scalp issues like eczema and psoriasis.

 - Olive Oil: Olive oil contains monounsaturated fatty acids, tocopherols, carotenoids, and squalene and has antioxidant properties that can hydrate the hair and prevent damage (11).
 It also decreases hair breakage and improves shine.
 A study also found that consuming olive oil might prevent hair loss by inhibiting 5-alpha reductase, an enzyme that produces DHT, an androgen causing hair loss (12) (13).